snorbi07/YetAnotherMinesweeperClone/README.md

  com.norbertsram.yamc.YetAnotherMinesweeperCloneApp().main().

- Note the parantheses after 'YetAnotherMinesweeperCloneApp'!
-I didn't in the tutorial.
+ Note the parentheses after 'YetAnotherMinesweeperCloneApp'!
+I didn't in the tutorial... and I if you read the tutorial carefully - unlike me - and you are not colorblind then you will see that it is NOTED with the color red.

  Now that I see that it indeed does work, time to set up some kind of LiveReload support.